 Mini trampolines are cool again, friends.
 That's right, our exercise routines are on the up (and down again).
 Eva Longoria often shares clips of herself enjoying a bounce, while Kate Beckinsale has been known to love a bit of a bounce and Cindy Crawford's apparently been doing it for decades – even Gwynnie's Goop is in on the fitness trampoline action.
 Don't worry though – we're not veering into jade egg or psychic vampire repellent territory here.

-Instead, we've rounded up the expert opinion on why you should consider adding a fitness trampoline to your home gym, and which option may be best for you.
+Instead, we've rounded up the expert opinion on why you should consider adding an exercise trampoline to your home gym equipment, and which fitness trampoline option may be best for you.

 Mini trampoline workouts ('rebounding' to those in the know) can offer an excellent full-body fitness session.
 They'll target your lower back, quads, hamstrings, glutes, calves and core, while also getting your heart rate climbing and blood pumping for a cardiovascular exercise challenge.